How to Introduce AI Essay Grading to Your School or Department Without the Pushback

 Addressing the Most Common Objections

 Three objections come up in almost every departmental conversation about AI grading.
 Having clear, honest responses to each one will carry you through most of the resistance you'll encounter.
 The first is accuracy: 'Can AI really evaluate writing as well as a teacher?'
-The honest answer is that for most rubric-based analytical writing tasks, GraideMind performs at a level comparable to a trained second reader, and significantly more consistently than any single tired human grader across a large stack.
-It's not perfect, which is why teacher review remains part of the workflow.
+The honest answer is that for most rubric-based analytical writing tasks, GraideMind performs at a level comparable to a trained second reader.

 Measuring Success After Rollout